Amelia Griffiths: Described species

 Griffiths was the first to describe Ceramium agardhianum A.W.Griffiths ex Harvey 1841 (now C. deslongchampsii) and the species Ceramium botryocarpum in 1844.

 Collections

 She collected a large number of specimens.
 Some were sent to other collectors or scientists while she mounted others in albums herself.
 After her death, her own herbarium became part of Torquay Museum and there are 3 albums of her specimens in Exeter's Royal Albert Memorial Museum.
 Others became part of the collections in the British Museum, including 780 British seaweeds purchased in 1852 and 880 specimens presented by the North Devon Athenaeum in 1917.
 She had also provided material to other collectors and these have also found their way into national collections.

+In 1862 a significant collection of her specimens were presented to the Kew Herbarium by Miss Burdett-Coutts.
+At the request of Joseph Dalton Hooker, this collection was curated by phycologist Maria Emma Gray with Gray selected appropriate specimens to represent Griffiths types for algae species.
+In recognition for this work Gray received numerous duplicate specimens from the Griffiths collection which she arranged into sets for presentation to scientific and educational institutions.
+One such set is held by the Linnean Society.

-In addition, some are now within the Kew Herbarium.
-Her daughter, Amelia Elizabeth Griffiths (1802–1861), also collected seaweeds and some of her collections have been mistaken for those of her mother.
+Griffiths daughter, Amelia Elizabeth Griffiths (1802–1861), also collected seaweeds and some of her collections have been mistaken for those of her mother.